Bloom-host/BloomDocs/docs/games/hytale/connection.md

 >Use [Cloudflare WARP](https://one.one.one.one/) to see if it improves your connection.
 >
 >Ensure local firewalls are not blocking UDP traffic or your server port.
-Non-residential internet connections are known for blocking the neccesary ports and protocols for games like Hytale.
+Non-residential internet connections are known for blocking the necessary ports and protocols for games like Hytale.
 >
 >Restart networking equipment (router/modem)
 >